 •The Wildlife Center does not participate in wildlife rehabilitation.
 Please do not bring injured, orphaned, or nuisance animals to the Wildlife Center.
 Please contact your local Georgia Department of Natural Resources office.

-•The Wildlife Center does have free-roaming animals.
+•The Wildlife Center may have free-roaming animals.
 Please do not poke at the animals, throw objects in the animal areas or harass the animals.
 These objects are harmful and may cause serious medical problems.

 •Visitors are encouraged to take photographs for their personal use and to share their memories with family and friends.

-•In areas where there is direct contact with animals, it is very important that visitors use the hand sanitizers provided at these areas.
+•When there is direct contact with animals, it is very important that visitors use the provided hand sanitizer.
 This will help protect you and our animals from illness.